Alkali citrate

 Alkali citrate (also known as alkaline citrate) is an inhibitor of kidney stones.
 It is used to increase urine citrate levels - this prevents calcium oxalate stones by binding to calcium and inhibiting its binding to oxalate.
 It is also used to increase urine pH (alkalinize urine) - this prevents uric acid stones and cystine stones (which form in cystinuria).

-It is different than citric acid which is citrate bonded by hydrogen ions (or protons) making it acidic.
+It is different from citric acid which is citrate bonded by hydrogen ions (or protons) making it acidic.
 Citric acid does not alkalinize urine as alkali citrate does.
 Alkali citrate replaces the protons with a non-acid positively charged ion like sodium, potassium or magnesium.

 Available forms

 Alkaline citrate can be prescribed (K-citrate) or found as an over-the-counter (OTC) pill, liquid, or powder.
 For kidney stone prevention or alkalinization, it is most often accompanied by mineral(s) sodium or potassium.
 Less frequently, magnesium citrate may be included.
 This results in compounds like Trimagnesium citrate, Tripotassium citrate and Trisodium citrate: